kissmetrics/km-support/_posts/2012-10-19-javascript-settings.md

 # Toggling Automatic Behavior

 If you'd prefer to, you can toggle whether these events should be tracked or not.
 Please go to [https://app.kissmetrics.com/product.js_settings][js-settings] to do so, which is reached from your [site settings][settings].
-Also, please keep in mind that the JavaScript settings in KISSmetrics only apply to the JavaScript library hosted by KISSmetrics.
+Also, please keep in mind that the JavaScript settings in Kissmetrics only apply to the JavaScript library hosted by Kissmetrics.
 They *do not* apply to other official or unofficial libraries (PHP, Ruby, etc.) unless otherwise noted.

 [settings]: https://app.kissmetrics.com/settings
 [js-settings]: https://app.kissmetrics.com/product.js_settings